tinohertlein/poc-archunit/README.md

 [![CI](https://github.com/tinohertlein/poc-archunit/actions/workflows/ci.yml/badge.svg)](https://github.com/tinohertlein/poc-archunit/actions/workflows/ci.yml)

-This repository contains a proof of concept, how violations of a given architecture pattern can be recognized with [ArchUnit](https://www.archunit.org/) included into a Maven-lifecycle.
+This repository contains a proof of concept, how violations of a given architecture pattern can be recognized with [ArchUnit](https://www.archunit.org/) integrated into a Maven-lifecycle.

 In order to do this, a simple CRUD-application with a "user"-domain is implemented in Java with the architecture pattern ["Ports & Adapters"](https://medium.com/idealo-tech-blog/hexagonal-ports-adapters-architecture-e3617bcf00a0).